 TUITION PER CREDIT HOUR

-There is a $2 per credit hour college activities fee, $10 per credit hour technology fee, and $8 per credit hour construction/infrastructure fee.
+There is a $2 per credit hour college activities fee, $10 per credit hour technology fee, and $10 per credit hour construction/infrastructure fee.
 The application fee is a $25 one-time, non-refundable fee charged to all new applicants at the time of application.
 The student ID is $3 a semester.
 Some classes have a special lab and material fees.
-Those fees are published each semester in the class schedule.
+See course fees for the spring 2023 semester.

 Please Note: Tuition and fees are subject to change without notice.